sin-1337/CRABS/README.md

 * The roster interface blurs according to your character's blindness level.
 * Full integration with BCX "Full Blind" rules for a seamless experience.

+### Cross-Mod Compatibility
+CRABS is designed to work seamlessly with other popular Bondage Club enhancements:
+* **BCX (Bondage Club Extension)**: Respects "Full Blind" rules and character state enforcement within the immersive roster.
+* **BCTweaks**: Integrates with the "Best Friends" list to display unique iconography and prioritize close relationships in the roster display.

 ### Global Communication (Whisper+)
 Bypasses standard range restrictions in map rooms to allow messaging any player currently in the roster.